maxkingsbury/Underborn/README.md

 ## Features

-- **Roguelike Action**: Face endless enemies each run with bosses at set times.
+- **Roguelike Action**: Face endless enemies each run with bosses appearing occasionally.
 - **Procedural Generation**: Randomly generated levels for unique experiences.
 - **Character Progression**: Unlock new abilities and items as you play.
 - **Lore-Rich World**: Uncover the mysteries of Underborn through exploration.
-- **Permanent Upgrades**: Upon death select permanent upgrades to return even stronger
+- **Permanent Upgrades**: Upon death, select permanent upgrades to return even stronger

 ---